 Stateful enterprise Modify persistent DB state, work within access controls EnterpriseOps-Gym

-Code execution Write code, run it, check outputs SWE-Bench, LiveCodeBench
+Code generation Write code, run it, check outputs SWE-Bench, LiveCodeBench

-Task synthesis is increasingly a first-class problem.
-With real-world research tasks, you rarely have a large labeled dataset.
-Strategies that have emerged:
+Synthetic data for tasks is increasingly a first-class problem.
+With real-world productivity and research tasks, you rarely have a large labeled dataset.
+Strategies for generating synthetic tasks include:

-• Back translation: Start from a desired output, reconstruct the query that would produce it
+• Back translation: Start from a desired output, reconstruct the task input that would produce it

 • Graph-based synthesis: Build a knowledge graph, generate multi-hop queries over it

-The harness is the scaffolding that mediates between the model and the environment.
-It controls how the model interacts, not what it knows.
+The harness is the scaffolding that enables the model to interact with the environment.
+This controls how the model interacts, but it does not improve what it knows.

 H = {